PoCInnovation/Workshops/software/4.Docker/README.md

 ## Step 1: The bases of Docker

 To begin with, we will learn how to use the "moulinette" 's docker to test your EPITECH projects.
-- Download and run the ["moulinette"](https://hub.docker.com/r/epitechcontent/epitest-docker/) 's image to test one of your EPITECH projects
+- Download and run the ["moulinette"](https://hub.docker.com/r/epitechcontent/epitest-docker/) 's image.
+- Using `docker run` command and some arguments:
   - mount your current directory `$PWD` in your container
   - launch a shell to execute commands in your container
-  - execute `cat /etc/os-release | grep PRETTY_NAME` , you should get `Fedora 30 (Container Image)`
+  - execute `cat /etc/os-release | grep PRETTY_NAME` , you should get `Fedora 32 (Container Image)`
 - Now, find the command to display images, containers, volumes and networks.

 > [There is a document in the intranet that can help you](https://intra.epitech.eu/file/public/technical-documentations/doc_docker.pdf) (but be careful when copying the commands, there are many extra spaces due to PDF formatting)